 Fulfilling careers need to be nurtured with intention and dedication.
-In order to stay relevant in an increasingly complex and competitive job market, employees need to excel in their roles while staying up-to-date with current developments, important technical skills, and best practices.
+To stay relevant in an increasingly complex and competitive job market, employees must excel while staying current with current developments, critical technical skills, and best practices.

-Yet, most employees bear one or more of the pressures of modern life, whether it be raising children, being a caretaker for family members, long commutes, or ever longer work hours.
-In this context, it makes sense that these types of professional goals would slip through the cracks, as personal time and mental bandwidth are becoming a rare resource.
+Yet, most employees bear one or more of the pressures of modern life, whether it be raising children, being a caregiver for family members, long commutes, or ever longer work hours.
+In this context, it makes sense that these professional development-focused goals could slip through the cracks, as personal time and mental bandwidth are becoming rare resources.

 "Mature, high-performing organizations adopt a performance mindset, meaning they think about learning & development as a means to improve performance and drive value for the business.”